Margot Forde Genebank

-AgResearch Core Funding supports the Margot Forde Germplasm Centre; New Zealand’s national seed bank and home to thousands of different species of forage grasses, herbs and legumes.
+AgResearch Core Funding supports the Margot Forde Genebank; New Zealand’s national seed bank and home to thousands of different species of forage grasses, herbs and legumes.

 Plant germplasm consists of seeds of genetically diverse plant populations that are conserved for use in plant breeding and to ensure the survival of every individual plant population of agriculturally or environmentally important species.